hemalicodes/printf/README.md

 t
 Handle the following conversion specifiers

-2. With a face like mine, I do better in print
+2. With  face like mine, I do better in print
 Handle the following custom conversion specifiers

 3. What one has not experienced, one will never understand in print